 As the name suggests, the parent tree originated in Minnesota where temperatures reach -40 degrees.
 The nuts from the parent are medium size and they ripen in early September unlike other black walnuts that start ripening at the end of September.
 Suited for climate zones 3-8.

-These trees were brought north from Fargo ND to Morden Station in Manitoba where they are doing well in a zone 3 prairie climate.
-Nuts from this seed source were distributed across the Canadian Prairie Provinces where some trees survived in zone 2.
-The nut is small and the trees are not timber like, but they are the hardiest of our seed sources when grown in prairie conditions.
-The nuts ripen in early September.
+The original trees were brought north from Fargo, ND to Morden Station in Manitoba where they are doing well in a zone 3 prairie climate.
+We distributed nuts from this seed source across the Canadian Prairie Provinces where some trees survived in zone 2.
+The nut is small and the mature trees are smaller and not timber like, but they are the hardiest of our seed sources when grown in prairie conditions.
+The nuts ripen mid-September.
 Suited for climate zones 3-6.

 'Emma K' is our most productive, annual bearing cultivar.
 It has the thinnest shell and the largest percentage of nut meat of any of our selections.
 The nut is oval, medium size and often cracks out half kernels.
 Suited for climate zones 5b-8.